-SOIL

-RHADOR VS. CRYR, 1000 POINTS

-Vendarl 4th, Casteus 605 AR- The movement of enemy troops behind Khadoran lines has caused much concern in the upper echelons, so units have been patrolling the rear flanks, especially along the borders of Llael, Cygnar, and Khador.
+RHADOR VS. CRYR, 1000 POINTS Vendarl 4th, Casteus 605 AR- The movement of enemy troops behind Khadoran lines has caused much concern in the upper echelons, so units have been patrolling the rear flanks, especially along the borders of Llael, Cygnar, and Khador.
 Their goal is to monitor any reports of movement by enemy troops along the lorward flank of the Llaelese line.
 It is of little surprise that reports come back from an elite team of scouts serving the Bryzatski Kompani, or the "Wild Boar Company."
-What does take that the ones observed are not Cygnaran battle groups, but rather a growing Cryxian force preparing to mine for necrotite in the ancient battlefields known as the Willow Barrens.
+What does take Mhadour What does take Mhadour What does take Mhadour What does take attact the ones observed are not Cygnaran battle groups, but rather a growing Crystian force preparing to mine for necrotite in the ancient battlefields known as the Willow Barrens.
 The Khadoran High Kommand passes down the order to eliminate Cryx from the region and ensure that neither bilious thrall nor uttering witch survives.
 However, Greylord intelligence has posited a major concern: when the mining efforts go into full swing, pulverized necrotite dust could potentially fill the air.
 These plumes of toxic dust have horrendous properties, and every graveyard downwind for dozens of leagues could end up teeming with re-animated corpses called "risen."
 Haste is necessary.
 With so many mass graves of soldiers and dead civilians around Llaedry.
 Rynyr, and lands between, possible epidemics of walking dead are the makings for a catastrophe to Khador's important supply lines.

-The Cryx player places four (4) mining rigs between the forward edge of his deployment zone and the center of the table.
+SPECIAL RULES The Cryx player places four (4) mining rigs between the forward edge of his deployment zone and the center of the table.
 The mining rigs are cylindrical in shape approximately 2" in diameter and stand 3" high.
 The mining rigs have ARM 16 and 15 damage points.
-See Damaging and Destroying Structures, WARMACHINE: Prime. pg.
+See Damaging and Destroying Structures, WARMACHINE: Prime, pg.
 62 for details.
 After seven (7) rounds, the toxic fumes from the mining rigs force Khador off the field and the game ends.

-Taking turns each player places three (3) additional terrain features outside his opponent's deployment zone and not within 5" of another terrain feature, including the mining rigs.
+SET UP Taking turns each player places three (3) additional terrain features outside his opponent's deployment zone and not within 5" of another terrain feature, including the mining rigs.
 Terrain features may be placed on hills.

-KOMMANDANT IRUSR,

-It is my regret to inform you that your suspicions have been confirmed.
+KOMMANDANT IRUSR, It is my regret to inform you that your suspicions have been confirmed.
 However, the nature of the threat is not Cygnaran.
 The intruders are more sinister than we had anticipated.
-Moreover, we lack doe separation required to remove the

-Three scouts have confirmed there are of Cryxian forces operating in the large war surrounding the Willes Barrow.
-The of them fell terribly like a second terrible and the second safety of my kompania.
-There are the sword.

-I respectfully request a baseline in neutralize the Cryxian operation.
-It is a set thing I have had to witness, and I would be none of this on our own dead.
-The this time of year prevail to the set west, toward the theater of battle I would mean.

-I look forward to your " Kommandant.
+Moreover, we lack the expertise required to remove use an expertise Three scouts have confirmed observations of Cryxian forces operating in the fug of war surrounding the Willow Barrens.
+Two of them fell terribly ill; I support due to overexposure to necrotite dust.
+For the safety of my kompania, I have put them to the sword.
+I respectfully request a barrier of neutralize the Cryxian operation.
+It is a great thing I have had to witness, and I would use none of this on our own dead.
+The winds a this time of year prevail to the north and west, toward the theater of battle.
+I suggest you know what this could mean.
+I look forward to your wisd Kommandant.

-For the Motherland,

-Kapitan Misori Niederzof, Winter Guard 40 Border Patrol
+For the Motherland, Kapitan Misori Niederzof, Winter Guard 4th Border Patrol

-When looking around for mitable mining rigs, we suggest trying your refrigerator.
-Most yogart containers - we like Yoplait - make excellent mining rigs once they are emptied of their concents and rendered suitably Crystan.
+When looking around for suitable mining rigs, we suggest trying your refrigerator.
+Most yogart containers - we like Yoplait - make excellent mining rigs once they are emptied of their consents and rendered suitably Crystian.

-At the start of the game each player rolls a d6.
+At the start of the game each BEGINNING player rolls a d6.
 The high roller chooses who goes first.
 The first player sets up and takes the first turn.
 Players deploy their forces up to 10" from the table's edge.